Our review articles earn a small amount of revenue from product purchases made through affiliate links

 dscn2113

-The grip performance is not that high, but once you get used to it, you won't notice the fact that it grips decently and slips moderately.
-This can also be considered a plus that it can be used not only on trails but also on roads.
-Hasetsune has a paved section of about 4km after it started, but if it gets late, you will be caught in traffic jams on the mountain path that follows, resulting in a significant loss of time.
-It's only 4km, but you can't underestimate it and run shoes are definitely an advantage.
+The grip performance isn't that great, but the shoes have a decent amount of grip and the moderate amount of sideways slippage becomes unnoticeable once you get used to it.
+This can also be seen as a plus, as they can be used not only on trails but also on roads.
+At Hasetsune, there is a paved section about 4km from the start, and if you fall behind here, you'll get caught in traffic on the mountain roads that follow, losing a lot of time.
+It's only 4km, but don't underestimate it, and shoes that you can run in are definitely an advantage

 LA SPORTIVA Akasha

-Highly off-running and supportive, it is perfect for runners who are aiming to complete the race
+High running ability and support make it ideal for runners aiming to complete the entire distance

 dscn2103

-The distinctive feature of this shoe is that it is extremely easy to run.
-The sides of the upper are surrounded by hard rubber from the toes to the heel, so it's not too hard to hit it gently against rocks or branches.
-Additionally, the thick, hard outer sole significantly reduces thrusts from the ground, making its protection capabilities outstanding.
-The ankle is also firmly fixed, so it has excellent support for twisting.
-As a manufacturer originally made mountaineering boots, this pair of shoes has generously put into its know-how.
+The defining feature of these shoes is their excellent off-road performance.
+The sides of the upper are surrounded by hard rubber from the toe to the heel, making them impervious to minor bumps against rocks and branches.
+The thick, hard outer sole also significantly reduces impacts from the ground, providing excellent protection.
+The ankle area is also firmly secured, providing excellent support against twisting.
+As a manufacturer that originally made hiking boots, this shoe is a product of generous investment of know-how in this area

-The outer sole has deep, pointed protrusions that firmly dig into the ground, so you can safely entrust your body to your body on any road surface.
-During the test run, there were several times when he landed in an ineffective position, but he gripped firmly and had no side-slip.
+The outer sole has deep, sharp projections that dig firmly into the ground, allowing you to rest your body on any road surface with confidence.
+During my test run, I had to land in an awkward position several times, but the shoes gripped firmly and I never skidded

 dscn2120

-The Akasha's high grip performance is also useful when going down steep slopes.
-In Hasetsune, there are often steep slopes where you can slow down by holding your feet on the ground, but the strong grip allows for excellent braking performance, making effective use of the product.
+The high grip performance of Akasha is also useful when descending steep slopes.
+At Hasetsune, there are many steep slopes where you need to plant your feet firmly on the ground to slow down, and the strong grip translates directly into excellent braking performance, which can be put to good use

-This equipment costs a decent amount of weight, so it can be a bit stressful when you want to go lightly.
-When you run quickly and go down, you feel like you're a little late, and when you climb, you'll be aware of the weight of the shoes.
-However, due to its high off-road performance, you can run through the rough roads without being overwhelmed by it, so it may be easier in the event of long races.
+The price to pay for this equipment is that they are quite heavy, which can be a bit stressful when you want to move lightly.
+When running downhill quickly, you feel a bit slower, and when climbing, you become aware of the weight of the shoes.
+However, because of their high level of off-road capability, you can run through slightly rough terrain without any problems, so they may actually be easier to wear in long races

 summary